MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/removing-coinstallers.md

 For ACPI-enumerated devices, the dependency object (_DEP) may be used in the ACPI firmware to enforce device start ordering.
 For more info, see [Device Management Namespace](../bringup/device-management-namespace-objects.md).

-Drivers can respond to the IRP_MN_QUERY_DEVICE_RELATIONS IRP to definerelationships between devices, such as removal relations.
+Drivers can respond to the IRP_MN_QUERY_DEVICE_RELATIONS IRP to define relationships between devices, such as removal relations.
 For more info, see [IRP_MN_QUERY_DEVICE_RELATIONS](/windows-hardware/drivers/kernel/irp-mn-query-device-relations.md).

 ### Driver package install dependencies